-The Applicant disagrees with the comments submitted regarding the Proposed Action's inconsistency with the Village of Mamaroneck 2012 Comprehensive Plan, as argued in the Applicant's responses in Chapter 3A of this FEIS.
+The Applicant disagrees with the comments submitted regarding the Proposed Action's inconsistency with the Village of Mamaroneck 2012 Comprehensive Plan, as argued in the Applicant's responses in Section 3.A of this FEIS.
 The Proposed Action is consistent with the Village's current R-20 zoning regulations.
 The 2012 Comprehensive Plan contemplates considering changing these regulations by adopting various "more sensitive zoning" techniques.
 This included options permitting clustered residential redevelopment, as well as options requiring open space preservation.

 The Applicant believes the density and level of open space preservation associated with the Proposed Action still achieves the stated planning goals for the Project Site contained in the Comprehensive Plan.
 The proposed 105 units would be "clustered" in a location on the PRD Parcel that would permit a total of 30.6 acres to be preserved as shared open space.
 In addition, 37.6 acres of the existing golf course would be maintained on the Project Site, contributing to the recreational/open space character of the area.

 Together, this amount of open space is greater than the amount of open space preservation contemplated for the Project Site under the residential rezoning options set forth in the Comprehensive Plan.
 It is less than if the entire site were preserved as open space, as is also a recommendation of the Comprehensive Plan.
-The 105 units proposed is greater than the 85-units calculated by the Applicant in Alternative D, development of a conventional subdivision under the R-30 alternative (which allows lots of 30,000 square feet and which was identified as a potential rezoning option in the Comprehensive Plan). also less than the maximum amount permitted if this site were zoned R-30 (30,000 square feet per acre), which was identified in the Comprehensive Plan as a potential rezoning option for the Project Site.

-With respect to the Open Space, (see FEIS Figure 5) the Applicant argues that the 30.6 acres of shared open space provides an improvement over the existing condition because it wouldwill be converted from a heavily managed golf course to a natural area and because 20' of wetland buffer plantings are proposed.
+The 105 units proposed is greater than the 85-units calculated by the Applicant in Alternative D, development of a conventional subdivision under the R-30 alternative (which allows lots of 30,000 square feet and which was identified as a potential rezoning option in the Comprehensive Plan).
+With respect to the Open Space, (see FEIS Figure 5) the Applicant argues that the 30.6 acres of shared open space provides an improvement over the existing condition because it would be converted from a heavily managed golf course to a natural area and because 20' of wetland buffer plantings are proposed.
 Opponents argue that the open space is indistinguishable from the golf course and that it is broken up by the golf course so as to have little ecological or recreational value.
 The 30.6 acres of proposed open space is broken up into eight areas.
 Portions of the open space are long, linear sections between golf holes, portions include narrow strips of land bordering adjoining development, and other portions include the banks of the development platform.
 Two areas of the open space can only be accessed by crossing the golf course, which is open to members only.

-23.0 Consistency with LWRP Policies
+24.0 Consistency with LWRP Policies